towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 At the title screen, press and hold A + SELECT until the main menu appears.
 This will display the 4-byte RNG seed at the main menu for debugging purposes.

+**Debug DV / Stat EXP Reset**
+Not available in the Lite patches.
+On your POKEMON party screen from the start menu, place the cursor over a desired pokemon.
+Then press A while holding LEFT + SELECT.
+You will be prompted to confirm your decision.
+If YES, that pokemon will have all its Stat EXP reset to zero.
+Also, it's DVs will be set to match the quantities of the first four items in your active bag.

 #Engine Functions
 -----------------------------------------------
+**Extra Options Menu**
+Press SELECT on the main options menu to go to the extra menu where several new features can be toggled.

 **Activate Color Correction**
 This applies when playing or emulating as a Gameboy Color game.
 It's assumed you are using a modern backlit screen with no other color correction.